 Breast cancer is currently one of the leading causes of death among women worldwide.
-Regular mammographic screening projects for women of certain age or high-risk groups is taking place in developed countries.
-Early detection is the key for improving breast cancer prognosis [35].
-Mammography is the most effective procedure for detecting non-palpable cancers even when the size of the abnormality is minimal [33, 51].
+Regular mammographic screening programs for women of certain age or high-risk groups are taking place in a number of countries on a nation-wide basis or as projects organized from several institutes [1,15,30,31,48].
+Although some researchers doubt about the real effectiveness of population screening programs [17] the majority of them contribute to the mortality reduction [19,40,49].
+Early detection is the key for improving breast cancer prognosis [44].
+Mammography is the most common procedure for detecting non-palpable cancers.
+It is an inexpensive practice being highly effective even when the size of the breast abnormality is minimal [42,62].
 One of the early signs of breast cancer is the presence of microcalcification clusters at the mammogram of asymptomatic women.
-However, a number of such findings could be missed or misinterpreted by doctors, due to the particularly small size and low contrast that they usually exhibit in an inhomogeneous mammographic background.
+However, a number of such findings especially the microcalcifications that have small size and low contrast could be missed or misinterpreted by doctors.
 Thus, the task of the radiologist is tedious in the case where a significant number of mammograms require fast and accurate interpretation.
-For this reason, a reliable automated computer-aided diagnosis system (CAD) could be very useful, providing a valuable "second opinion" to a radiologist, especially to a non-expert one.
+For this reason, a reliable automated computer-aided diagnosis system (CAD) could be very useful, providing a valuable "second opinion" to a radiologist, especially to a non-expert one [34,41].
+Nevertheless, the application of CAD systems in clinical use should be done after extensively high assessments of their effectiveness in terms of sensitivity and reduction of false positive rate.